basho/yokozuna/docs/CONCEPTS.md

 Schemas
 ----------

-Every index must have a schema.
-The schema is a collection of field names and types.
-For each document stored, every field must have a matching name in the schema.
-This name is used to determine the type.
+Every index must have a schema, which is a collection of field names and types.
+For each document stored, every field must have a matching name in the schema, used to determine the field's type, which in turn determines how a field's value will be indexed.

-The type information determines how a field's value will be indexed.
+Currently, Yokozuna makes no attempts to hide any details of the Solr

-Currently, Yokozuna makes no attempts to hide any details of the Solr schema.
-A user creates a schema for Yokozuna just as she would for Solr.
+schema: a user creates a schema for Yokozuna just as she would for Solr.
 Here is the general structure of a schema.